FloorIsGround/event-ticketing-system/README.md

 A REST API for an event ticketing system.
 This application allows users to register, login, view events, create bookings, and manage events and bookings based on user roles (user/admin).

-For a current deployment: (https://event-ticketing-system-fm9m.onrender.com/) (I'm using Cyclic)
+For a current deployment: [https://event-ticketing-system-fm9m.onrender.com/](I'm using Cyclic)

 ## Features